redot-rex/rex-engine/CONTRIBUTING.md

-# Contributing to Redot Engine Experimental
+# Contributing to the ReX Engine

 First off, thanks for taking the time to contribute! ❤️